• Skip to primary navigation

 The approach uses backbones with shared weights to extract features from both left and right images.
 Interestingly, the authors adopt the Spatial Pyramid Pooling block from semantic segmentation nets to combine features from different scales.

-If we look at the KITTI benchmark results in Figure 3 (dated by the middle of August 2020), we can notice that the top stereo matching approaches are slow.
-The fastest work from top-10 on the KITTI 2015 benchmark provides only 3.3 frames per second using GPU.
-The reason is the top models use 3D convolutions to improve the quality, but the cost is the speed of the algorithm.
+If we look at the KITTI benchmark results in Figure 3 (dated by the middle of August 2020), we can notice that the top stereo-matching approaches are slow.
+The fastest work from the top-10 on the KITTI 2015 benchmark provides only 3.3 frames per second using GPU.
+The reason is the top models use 3D convolutions to improve the quality, but the cost is the algorithm’s speed.

 One of the recent approaches trying to achieve state-of-the-art results while being significantly faster than other methods is AANet.